isc-projects/kea/doc/sphinx/arm/shell.rst

    When using this tool with basic HTTP authentication please keep in mind that command line arguments are not hidden to local users.

+.. _shell-tls:

 TLS support
 ===========

-.. _shell-tls:

 Starting with 1.9.6, kea-shell supports HTTPS connections.
-The TLS requires python 3.
-Additional command line options are:
+The TLS/HTTPS support requires python 3.
+Additional command line arguments are:

--  ``--ca`` Specifies the file or directory name of the Cerfication Authority.
+- ``--ca`` Specifies the file or directory name of the Certification Authority.
 If not specified HTTPS is not used.

 -  ``--cert`` Specifies the file name of the user end-entity public key certificate.
 If specified, the file name of the user key must be specified too.

 - ``--key`` Specifies the file name of the user key file.
 If specified the file name of the user certificate must be specified too.
-Note that encrypted key file are not supported.
+Note that encrypted key files are not supported.

 For example, a basic HTTPS request to get a list of commands could look like this:

 .. code-block:: console

    $ kea-shell --host 127.0.0.1 --port 8000 --ca ./kea-ca.crt list-commands